ronaldvanrij/g4-trial/README.md

 - Intermediate CAs are based upon Subject Type (Natural Persons, Legal Entities or Devices), rather than a validation type, for example the G3's "Organisatie Persoon";
 - G3 certificates used a limited number of Policy OIDs, this has been expanded significantly for the G4.
 This allows the relying party to pinpoint exactly which type of certificate and validation was performed;
 - G4 makes a distinction between Authenticity and Authentication certificates, while G3 only defined Authenticity for both use cases;
-- Previously G1 Private Services Server certificate (OID: 2.16.528.1.1003.1.2.8.6) could be used both for `serverAuth` and `clientAuth` (for example in mTLS usage cases).
+- Previously two variants existed of G1 Private Services Server certificate (OID: 2.16.528.1.1003.1.2.8.6).
+One containing SubjectAlternateNames and one without.
 This has been changed in G4.
-A "G4 Private Other Generic Legal Persons Organization Validated Authentication" is used for `clientAuth` and "G4 Private TLS Generic Devices Organization Validated Server" for `serverAuth`.
+A "G4 Private Other Generic Legal Persons Organization Validated Authentication" does not contain SubjectAlterNames and is used only for `clientAuth`.
+A "G4 Private TLS Generic Devices Organization Validated Server" contains one or more SubjectAlternateNames and can be used for both `clientAuth` and `serverAuth`.
 - G3 certificates were allowed to have IP addresses as Subject Alternate Names.
 The G4 prohibits this.
 - Signature algorithm `RSASSA‐PKCS1‐v1_5` has been designated as legacy by the SOG-IS Crypto Evaluation Scheme and is replaced by `RSASSA-PSS`.
 This algorithm is used for certificates and CRLs.